bcrowell/dorcas/README.md

           specified in the form "foo.pdf[37]", then page q37 of the pdf file will be rendered at 500 dpi, converted to grayscale, saved in the current working directory as foo_037.png, and used as the input.
 (This feature requires imagemagick and qpdf.)

-* prev - Name of a directory or .set file containing output from a previous run.
+* set - Name of a directory or .set file containing output from a previous run.
 Default: null.

 * output - Name of a directory in which to place accumulated results after this run.
 Default: "output".
             If this directory already exists, it is removed and recreated.